webmariner/castletext/README.md

 cd castletext
 ```

-## Enabling the TV Listings pages

-If you use TV Headend, you can update the channel pages JSON file with the URL and credentials of your TVH server and your channel IDs to match the channel names.
-Then uncomment the fetchListings call in the fetchThings() function in index.js.
-If you want to use different channels, you would also need to update the static frame for the listings menu page.

 ## Running the server

-You can run the server locally if you either have node.js installed or if you have an application container tool like [Podman](http://docs.podman.io/en/latest/) or Docker installed.
+You can run the server locally if you either have node.js version 8 or later installed, or if you have an application container tool like [Podman](http://docs.podman.io/en/latest/) or Docker installed.
 Running it as a container means you won't have to worry about what version of node you have installed or any possible compatibility issues with the libraries I've used.
-On the other hand, if you already have node installed or want to use it for other things too, then you can probably save yourself some downloads 😉
+On the other hand, if you already have node 8+ installed or want to use it for other things too, then you can probably save yourself some downloads 😉

 Once you've decided whether to use node or a container tool to run it, on Linux you can use your usual package manager like apt or yum to install one or the other.
 On macOS the fabulous [Homebrew](https://brew.sh/) will do the trick with either `brew install node` or `brew cask install podman`.